 The Office also addresses the issue of counter-notices and how the takedown notice processes has been subject to abuse, such as for political purposes during run-ups to elections.
 Everyone agrees that the timeframes for submitting and responding to counter-notices are too long; the Office’s recommended solution is to adopt an ADR (alternative dispute resolution) process, such as arbitration, as a faster and cheaper alternative to lawsuits filed in federal court.

 Finally, the Report covers the requirement that takedown notices contain statements of good faith belief that the material found on an online service is infringing.
 This was strictly boilerplate language in takedown notices until 2015, when the 9th Circuit decided the Lenz v.
 Universal Music Corp. a/k/a “Dancing Baby” case.
 The 9th Circuit ruled that a rightsholder has to take fair use into account before professing a good faith belief in a takedown notice that the use of a work is infringing.
-That ruling attracted a lot of controversy, including much talk about the roles of automated copyright monitoring processes and their abilities (or lack thereof) to determine fair use without really understanding how these processes work (or could work).
+That ruling attracted a lot of controversy, including much talk about the roles of automated copyright monitoring processes and their abilities (or lack thereof) to determine fair use without much understanding of how these processes work (or could work).

 It seems that the Section 512 study stakeholders have all missed an essential point about this, or at least failed to express it in a way that the Office could pick up on.
 The Dancing Baby ruling led to discussion of whether or how it’s possible for rightsholders to analyze fair use when they are constantly sending millions of takedown notices to dozens of online services.
-Service providers and their allies have insisted that such analysis has to be undertaken manually, because it’s impossible for algorithms to determine fair use and therefore an automatically-generated notice can’t be a valid notice.
+Service providers and their allies have insisted that such analysis has to be undertaken manually, because it’s impossible for algorithms to determine fair use, and therefore an automatically-generated notice can’t be a valid notice.
 Rightsholders countered merely that their automated copyright monitoring processes are getting more and more sophisticated.

 What everyone seems to have missed here is that the 9th Circuit called for rightsholders to conduct some sort of fair use analysis, not necessarily a “complete” one or one that a court (which has the sole prerogative to determine fair use) will agree with.
 Specifically, Judge Milan Smith, in a footnote in his partial dissent in Lenz, wrote that “[f]or a copyright holder to rely solely on a computer algorithm to form a good faith belief that a work is infringing, that algorithm must be capable of applying the [fair use] factors[.]”
 That does not mean that an algorithm has to be a completely effective fair use deciding machine, which is indeed impossible.
 Yet an automated process certainly could determine things like the type of content a file contains, whether it is identical to the original work or “transforms” it in some way, or whether it’s the entire content or just a portion; and it could make a decent stab at determining whether the use of the content is commercial or not.
 That covers at least some of the fair use factors, and a court could possibly find that sufficient per Lenz.